adikari/dotfiles/README.md

 Currently this dotfiles depends on the following.
 If you have dependencies missing you will be asked to install it during installation.

+Dependencies are automatically installed in osx

 ### Mandatory
-1. Vim 7.4 with python support
+1. Vim 7.4 with python support or NeoVim (recommended)
 2. zsh shell

 ### Optional
 Eventhough these are optional, I highly recommend to install.
 If you continue without these dependencies, functionality dependent on them will not be installed.

 1. exuberant ctags
-2. phpcs
 3. fortune
 4. cmake
 5. npm